percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/advanced/encrypted_innodb_tablespace_backups.rst

    transactions have been rolled back, further incremental backups cannot be applied.

-Beginning with the full backup you created, you can prepare it, and then apply the incremental differences to it.
+Beginning with the full backup you created, you can prepare it and then apply the incremental differences to it.
 Recall that you have the following backups:

 .. code-block:: bash